 - Providing Shade

 - Propping up outer cover with craft sticks

 - Drilling extra holes in bee boxes

 Using a hive stand is beneficial to the beekeeper in many ways.
 It is certainly a back saver when lifting those heavy boxes or leaning over during hive inspections.

 In addition, raising the hive up off the ground allows air to flow completely around the boxes.
-This increased air circulation also reduced excess moisture that may be absorbed from the soil.
+This increased air circulation also reduces excess moisture that may be absorbed from the soil.